railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 On a single page, Dashboards give you an overview of all the information that is important to you.
 In OpenERP, each application has its own dashboard which opens by default when you select the specific application.
-As for example, `Administration Dashboard` will open when you click the :menuselection:`Administration` menu.
+For example, `Administration Dashboard` will open when you click the :menuselection:`Administration` menu.

 .. note:: Dashboards